MatthieuNICOLAS/IJD-seminar-2015-03-03/slides.md

 - Keep track of the students' progress
 - Adapt content to their needs
-- Able to add their own content
+- Able to add their own exercises

 ------